akutz/go-generics-the-hard-way/README.md

 ### How are you using generics in the Go playground?

-While it is true that the Go playground uses the most recent, stable release of Go, there is also a Go playground that uses the tip at https://gotipplay.golang.org, and this playground supports generics.
+We can use [the Go playground in “Go dev branch” mode](https://go.dev/play/?v=gotip) to edit and run your program with generics.

 ### What is `T`?